Factbox: Key facts about Egypt's Mubarak

 * Mubarak was thrust into office when Islamists assassinated his predecessor Anwar Sadat at a military parade in 1981.
 The burly former air force commander proved a far more durable leader than anyone imagined at the time.

 * In power, Mubarak promoted Middle East peace and, from 2004, backed economic liberalization measures that delivered sturdy growth.
-But many ordinary Egyptians said liberalization measures widen the yawning gap between rich and power.
+But many ordinary Egyptians complained the gap between rich and poor grew.

-* He always kept a tight lid on political opposition and resisted significant political change, even under pressure from the United States, which has poured billions of dollars of military and other aid into Egypt since it became the first Arab state to make peace with Israel, signing a treaty in 1979.
+* He kept a tight lid on political opposition and resisted significant political change, even under pressure from the United States.
+The U.S. poured billions of dollars of military and other aid into Egypt since it became the first Arab state to make peace with Israel, signing a treaty in 1979.

-* Mubarak won his first and only multi-candidate presidential election in 2005.
+* Mubarak won his first and, until now, Egypt's only multi-candidate presidential election in 2005.
 The outcome was never in doubt and his main rival came a distant second.
-Rights groups and observers said the election was marred by irregularities, as were all elections during his years in power.
+Rights groups and observers said the election was marred by irregularities, as were all elections when he was in power.

-* The former president had suffered health problems in recent years: he went to Germany for gall bladder surgery in March 2010 and had back surgery in Germany in 2004, although he generally enjoyed good health even as he aged in office.
+* The former president had suffered health problems in recent years.
+He went to Germany for gall bladder surgery in March 2010 and had back surgery in Germany in 2004.

 (Writing by Edmund Blair; Additional writing by David Cutler, London Editorial Reference Unit)